 Toyota Elephant Passage

-Opened in 2012, the Toyota Elephant Passage is the most ambitious and innovative exhibit ever undertaken at Denver Zoo.
-This $50 million USD project focuses on Asian elephants and their relationship to the people whom they live beside.
+Toyota Elephant Passage was the most ambitious and innovative exhibit ever undertaken at Denver Zoo.
+This $50 million USD project focuses on Asian elephants and their relationship with the people whom they live beside.
 The exhibit is LEED Platinum Campus certified and represents the most aggressive green building project ever implemented at a zoological institution.

 Services provided include exhibit development, cultural research and theming, overseas artifact and media acquisition, interpretive content and design, interactive media, hands-on exhibits, exhibition design, wayfinding, donor systems, photography/videography/audio recording, and fabrication supervision.